 Washington Public Works Trust Fund (PWT): The public works trust fund provides low interest loans to cities and public agencies for capital projects.
 The funding is subject to authorization by the legislature and therefore funding levels are subject to changes over time.

 Councilmanic Bond (CB): Councilmanic bonds utilize existing revenues, typically in the general fund, to finance major investments such as capital projects without requiring an increasing in local taxes.

-General Fund (GF): The City's general fund has the ability, depending on available resources, to fund a wide array of downtown planning activities including staff time, planning projects, design, and public outreach.
+Project Funding (PF): The City's project funds have the ability, depending on available resources, to fund a wide array of downtown planning activities including staff time, planning projects, design, and public outreach.